-1.2.6 Extra Functionality
+1.2.5 Extra Functionality

-- copy.copy() and copy.deepcopy() works, and give back another StrictMock, with the same behavior. - Template classes that use slots are supported. - If the template class is a context manager, the StrictMock instance will also define enter, yielding itself, and an empty exit.
+- copy.copy() and copy.deepcopy() works, and give back another StrictMock, with the same behavior. - Template classes that use slots are supported.

 1.3 mock_callable()

 While StrictMock specializes in creating mocks that behave like some real object, mock_callable() focuses on mocking functions and instance/static/class methods.
 In a single shot, it allows you to: